Linear Model and Extensions: Homework problems

 \end{enumerate}

-Remark: The first result shows that the ratio of the estimated variances has three factors: the first one corresponds to the $R^2$'s of the outcome on the covariates, the second one is identical to the one for the ratio of the true variances, and the third one corresponds to the degrees of freedom correction.
-The first factor deflates the estimated variance since the $R^2$ increases with more covariates included in the regression, and the second and the third factors inflate the estimated variance.
+Remark: The first result shows that the ratio of the estimated variances has three factors: \begin{enumerate}[label=(F\arabic*), ref=F\arabic*] \item the first factor corresponds to the $R^2$'s of the outcome on the covariates, \item the second factor equals the ratio of the true variances $\var( \hat{\beta}_1 ) / \var( \tilde{\beta}_1 )$, \item the third factor corresponds to the degrees of freedom correction. \end{enumerate} The first factor deflates the estimated variance since the $R^2$ increases with more covariates included in the regression, and the second and the third factors inflate the estimated variance.
 Overall, whether adding more covariates inflate or deflate the estimated variance depends on the interplay of the three factors.
-The answer is not definite as Theorem \ref{theorem:varianceinflationfactor}.
+The answer is not as definite as Theorem \ref{theorem:varianceinflationfactor}.

 The variance inflation result in Theorem \ref{theorem:varianceinflationfactor} sometimes causes confusion.
 It only concerns the variance.
 When we view some covariates as random, then the bias term can also contribute to the variance of the OLS estimator.
 In this case, we should interpret Theorem \ref{theorem:varianceinflationfactor} with caution.
 See \citet{ding2019two} for a related discussion.